ashmckenzie/melb-devops-march-2012/slides/all.md

 * Two AWS instances - one in us-west-1 and another in eu-west-1
 * Handles incoming XML from data providers
 * Routes the XML to the appropriate server and end point
-* Archives XML older than 24 hours, nice nad neat
+* Archives XML older than 24 hours, nice and neat
 * We can receive up to 3GB of XML a day
 * Some providers send XML every 20 seconds (lots of dupes)

-!SLIDE bullets
+!SLIDE bullets smbullets

 # Current Infrastructure #